jbuehl/homealone/docs/README.model.md

 ##### HARDWARE
 These describe the physical hardware that the system is built from.

-- device - the hardware components that make up the system
+- device - a hardware component that makes up the system
 - sensor - a device that has a state that can be read
-- control - a device whose state can be read and also changed
+- control - a device that has a state that can be read and also changed
 - server - a device that may be connected to one or more sensors and communicates with one or more clients
 - client - a device that communicates with one or more servers
 - interface - the connection over which two devices communicate